rouvenjahnke/study-analytics/README.md

 - Record distractions as they occur to help identify patterns
 - Add reflections to capture insights about your study process

+### Recurring Sessions
+- Set daily or weekly time goals for different study categories
+- Track your progress toward goals for each category
+- Get visual indicators when goals are achieved
+- Option to prorate weekly goals based on remaining days

-### Daily Summary
+### Daily & Weekly Summary
 - Use the command palette and search for "Study Analytics: Create Daily Summary"
+- Generate weekly summaries to track longer-term progress
-- The plugin will generate a markdown file with a comprehensive summary of your day's study sessions
+- The plugin will generate markdown files with comprehensive summaries of your study activities

 ## Settings